-CalciMedica’s lead clinical compound, AuxoraTM, is a potent and selective small molecule inhibitor of Orai1-containing CRAC channels that is being developed for use in patients with acute inflammatory diseases, many of which have respiratory dysfunction, including ARDS, as a major component.
-Such diseases include acute flu pneumonia with respiratory failure/ARDS, acute pancreatitis with accompanying systemic inflammatory response syndrome (SIRS), and COVID-19 pneumonia.
+CalciMedica’s lead product candidate is AuxoraTM, a potent and selective intravenous (IV) formulated small molecule CRAC channel inhibitor containing the active compound zegocractin (formerly referred to as CM4620) that, in animal models, reduced acute epithelial and/or endothelial cell injury and inflammation in organs, such as the pancreas, lungs and kidneys.
 Evidence suggests that CRAC channels play a role in inflammation-induced injury of pulmonary endothelial cells, resulting in loss of alveolar-capillary barrier function and accumulation of fluid in the alveoli.
 Similarly, hyperactivation of CRAC channels results in excessive calcium influx into pancreatic acinar and ductal cells, which can lead to cell dysfunction and death and plays a pivotal role in cellular injury and the progression of acute pancreatitis.
 In each of these settings, local and systemic inflammation can exacerbate the problem, leading to organ failure and death.